 You will retain ownership over your socialbot.
 Amazon will have a non-exclusive license to any technology or software you develop in connection with the competition.
 See the Official Rules for details.Back to top

 The Alexa Prize is open to full-time students enrolled in an accredited university, with the exception of universities in Cuba, Iran, North Korea, Sudan, Syria, and the region of Crimea (see contest rules).
 Proof of enrollment will be required to participate.

-All participating team members must remain full-time students in good standing at their university until the competition ends in November 2017.
+All participating team members must remain full-time students in good standing at their university while participating in the competition.